colorcube/content_overview/Documentation/AdministratorManual/Index.rst

 Configuration
 -------------

-There arent' any configuration options.
+There aren't any configuration options.